- Video: 12 Important Tips for Normal Delivery

-Being positive and happy goes a long way into making you ready for how to get normal delivery.
-To worry about the worst-case scenario is detrimental to your mental health and also affects the unborn child as well.
+Being positive and happy goes a long way in preparing you for normal delivery.
+Worrying about the worst-case scenario is detrimental to your mental health and affects the unborn child, as well.

 4. Avoid Gaining Too Much Weight

-It is the best exercise for an expectant mother.
+Swimming is the best exercise for an expectant mother.
 Using a safe chlorinated swimming pool with a caretaker at hand can be done even till the date of delivery.
 In fact, many women opt for a water birth.
-The foetus spends the entire gestation period in a sac of amniotic fluid making it comfortable in the water.
+The foetus spends the entire gestation period in a sac of amniotic fluid, making it feel comfortable in water.

 Always keep moving.
 Walking is the best exercise for anyone, especially pregnant women.
 A 30-minute walk, five times a week, will keep you healthy.
 Walking once in a while is not adequate to bring about a phenomenal change, so it has to be regular.
 Adults, including pregnant women, need to walk about 10,000 steps a day.

 7. Do Kegel Exercises

 These are simple exercises in which the pelvic floor muscles are clenched and released to make them stronger.
-This area supports the uterus, bladder, small intestine and rectum.
+This area supports the uterus, bladder, small intestine, and rectum.
 The contracting and relaxing of these muscles make them stronger.
 It can be done during pregnancy to help control any urinary inconsistency.
-Most doctors recommend Kegel exercises during the third trimester of pregnancy so as to usher in a smooth, natural delivery.
+Most doctors recommend Kegel exercises during the third trimester of pregnancy, so as to usher in a smooth and natural delivery.

 8. Do Pelvic Stretches

-During pregnancy the muscles of the pelvic region become soft so as to allow the delivery of the child.
-Pelvic stretch helps to make the delivery smooth and strengthen the pelvic floor area even after delivery.
+During pregnancy, the muscles of the pelvic region become soft, so as to allow delivery of the child.
+Pelvic stretches help to make the delivery smooth and strengthen the pelvic floor area even after delivery.

 Daily practice of this ancient art will lighten your spirit and strengthen the breathing pattern of the expectant mother.
-Safe Yoga for vaginal birth helps the mother to relax and strengthen her body to prepare for the natural delivery.
-Meditation also prepares the mind for the challenges of motherhood.
+Safe Yoga for vaginal birth helps the mother relax and strengthens her body to prepare for the natural delivery.
+Meditation also prepares the mind for the challenges of labour and childbirth.